expo/expo/docs/pages/versions/unversioned/sdk/battery.md

 ### `Battery.getLowPowerModeStatusAsync()`

-Gets the current status of Low Power mode on iOS and Battery Saver mode on Android.
+Gets the current status of Low Power mode on iOS and Power Saver mode on Android.

 #### Returns